How do we make art.How do we maintain our art practice.Where do we look for help.

 CVAN EM Document artists (Andrew Bracey, Geoff Litherland, Jessica Harby, Kajal Nisha Patel, Tim Shore, Tracey Kershaw)

 See the full programme.

-Shortly after the event, Dizzy Ink will lead a workshop in Nottingham on for Make.Practice.Perfect attendees to collaboratively create a two colour beak zine, featuring a set of principles and actions agreed on at the event and a design of their own using content from the event.
+Dizzy Ink will lead a workshop in Nottingham on Friday 31st March for Make.Practice.Perfect attendees to collaboratively create a two colour beak zine, featuring a set of principles and actions agreed on at the event and a design of their own using content from the event.
 The workshop will be open to all attendees of the Make.Practice.Perfect.
 There will be a limited number of places, which will be allocated on a first come first served basis.
 It will be free to attend the workshop.